-The school's Code of Conduct sets out our expectations of staff and is signed by staff with copies provided for reference.
+The school's Staff Code of Conduct sets out our expectations of staff and is signed by all staff members with copies provided for reference and accessed electronically.

 Children who may be particularly vulnerable

 Some children may have an increased risk of abuse.
 It is important to understand that this increase in risk is due more to societal attitudes and assumptions or child protection procedures that fail to acknowledge children's diverse circumstances, rather than the individual child's personality, impairment or circumstances.
 Many factors can contribute to an increase in risk, including prejudice and discrimination, isolation, social exclusion, communication issues and a reluctance on the part of some adults to accept that abuse can occur.